News

 "Alhamdulillah, three cultural heritage sites in Gumelem have been designated this year.
 Gumelem has also been designated as a pioneering tourist village.
 In 2024, East Gumelem Village was even designated as one of only 15 Cultural Villages in Central Java by the Education, Culture, Research, and Technology Ministry.
 This certainly gives us a responsibility to collaborate so that we can move up to become a developing, advanced or independent tourist village like Dieng Kulon," said Suroso.

-Head of Gumelem Kulon Village Arief Machbub said that the Sadran Gedhe activity is a tradition passed down from ancestors that continues to be preserved as a form of gratitude ahead of the arrival of Ramadan.
+West Gumelem Village Head Arief Machbub said that the Sadran Gedhe activity is a tradition passed down from ancestors that continues to be preserved as a form of gratitude ahead of the arrival of Ramadan.

-"Anyone who is happy with the arrival of Ramadan and then fasts well will definitely be kept away from the fires of hell.
-Nyadran Gedhe is also part of our joy with the arrival of Ramadan, we eat together from tenong and share food with each other.
-Anyone who shares will definitely get blessings," explained Erief.
+"Anyone who is happy with the arrival of Ramadan and then fasts well will definitely be granted salvation.
+Nyadran Gedhe is also part of our joy with the arrival of Ramadan, [as] we eat together from tenong and share food with each other.
+Anyone who shares will definitely get blessings," he stated.

-Not only that, a ritual was also held to hand over the key to the hermitage and the tomb net which symbolized the importance of Gumelem for the establishment of Islamic Mataram so that the kingdom felt the need to send the figure of Uda Kusuma to guard the hermitage of Ki Ageng Giring, one of the central figures in the establishment of Mataram.
+A ritual was also held to hand over the key to the hermitage and the tomb net which symbolized the importance of Gumelem for the establishment of the Mataram Sultanate.
+The sultanate was said to have assigned Uda Kusuma to guard the hermitage of Ki Ageng Giring, one of the central figures in the establishment of Mataram.

-Head of the Banjarnegara Cultural Heritage Expert Team (TACB) Heni Purwono hopes that this tradition will continue to be preserved and that the determination of cultural heritage will further strengthen Gumelem as an icon of a historical and cultural tourism village.
+Banjarnegara Cultural Heritage Expert Team (TACB) Head Heni Purwono hopes that the tradition will continue to be preserved and that assignment of cultural heritage status to sites in West and East Gumelem will further strengthen their standing as iconic historical and cultural tourism villages.

-"I hope this will trigger the determination of other cultural heritage sites and intangible cultural heritage.
-We from TACB are always open to collecting data, reviewing and proposing the determination of cultural heritage to the Regent.
-Of course we will be greatly helped if the community that owns cultural heritage objects proactively registers.
-We will not confiscate them, we will only record them, review them and propose the determination.
-So that cultural heritage is legally protected," explained Heni.
+"I hope this (the villages getting recognition for cultural heritage sites) will trigger the recognition of other cultural heritage sites and intangible cultural heritage.
+The TACB are always open to collecting data, reviewing, and proposing the assignment of cultural heritage status to the [Banjarnegara] Regent.
+Of course, we will be greatly aided if the local community that owns [potential] cultural heritage sites proactively register them.
+We will not confiscate them, we will only record, review, and propose for [recognition of their cultural heritage sites] so they are legally protected," explained Heni.